Model-free Reinforcement Learning of Semantic Communication by Stochastic Policy Gradient: Semantic Communication Framework

 \subsubsection{Semantic Source and Channel}

 First, we define our information-theoretic system model of semantic communication shown in Fig.~\ref{fig1:com_system_small}.
-Motivated by the approach of Bao, Basu et al. \cite{bao_towards_2011}, we adopt the terminus of a semantic source as in \cite{beck_semantic_2023} and describe it as a hidden target multivariate Random Variable (\rv) $\relvec\in\relset^{\Nrelvec\times 1}$ from domain $\relset$ of dimension $\Nrelvec$ distributed according to a probability density or mass function (pdf/pmf) $\prob(\relvec)$.
+Motivated by the approach of Bao, Basu et al.~\cite{bao_towards_2011}, we adopt the terminus of a semantic source as in~\cite{beck_semantic_2023} and describe it as a hidden target multivariate Random Variable (\rv) $\relvec\in\relset^{\Nrelvec\times 1}$ from domain $\relset$ of dimension $\Nrelvec$ distributed according to a probability density or mass function (pdf/pmf) $\prob(\relvec)$.
 To simplify the discussion, we assume it to be discrete and memoryless.\footnote{For the remainder of the article, note that the domain of all \rv s $\dom$ may be either discrete or continuous.
 Further, we note that the definition of entropy for discrete and continuous \rv s differs.
-For example, the differential entropy of continuous \rv s may be negative whereas the entropy of discrete \rv s is always positive \cite{simeone2018brief}.
+For example, the differential entropy of continuous \rv s may be negative whereas the entropy of discrete \rv s is always positive~\cite{simeone2018brief}.
 Without loss of generality, we will thus assume all \rv s either to be discrete or to be continuous.
 In this work, we avoid notational clutter by using the expected value operator: Replacing the integral by summation over discrete \rv s, the equations are also valid for discrete \rv s and vice versa.}

-Then, a semantic channel modeled by conditional distribution $\prob(\semvec|\relvec)$ generates a source signal, a \rv\ $\semvec\in\semset^{\Nsemvec\times 1}$, that is usually observed and enters the communication system.
-Compared to \cite{bao_towards_2011}\footnote{In \cite{bao_towards_2011}, the semantic channel is the transmission system.}, we consider probabilistic semantic channels $\prob(\semvec|\relvec)$ using the definition from \cite{beck_semantic_2023}.
-We refer the reader to \cite{beck_semantic_2023} for an example of what these \rv s may look like.
+Then, a semantic channel modeled by conditional distribution $\prob(\semvec|\relvec)$ generates an observation or source signal, a \rv\ $\semvec\in\semset^{\Nsemvec\times 1}$, that enters the communication system.
+Compared to~\cite{bao_towards_2011} where the semantic channel is the transmission system, we consider probabilistic semantic channels $\prob(\semvec|\relvec)$ using the definition from~\cite{beck_semantic_2023}.
+We refer the reader to~\cite{beck_semantic_2023} for an example of what these \rv s may look like.